ArizonaTay/Telegram-GoogleSheet_Expenses_Tracker/README.md

 If successful, the message should be logged to the Google Sheet, and you will receive a confirmation message in Telegram.
 If there are any errors, you will receive an error message in Telegram.

-Congratulations!
-You have successfully integrated Telegram and Google Sheets using Google Apps Script.

 ## Sample Output

 ![Gif](/assets/result.gif)